tomatolog/manticore/docs/7_command_line_tools_reference/indextool_command_reference.rst

 The commands are as follows:

 -  ``--checkconfig`` just loads and verifies the config file to check if it's valid, without syntax errors.
-This option was added in version 2.1.1-beta.

 -  ``--build-infixes INDEXNAME`` build infixes for an existing dict=keywords index (upgrades .sph, .spi in place).
 You can use this option for legacy index files that already use dict=keywords, but now need to support infix searching too; updating the index files with indextool may prove easier or faster than regenerating them from scratch with indexer.
-This option was added in version 2.1.1-beta.

 -  ``--dumpheader FILENAME.sph`` quickly dumps the provided index header file without touching any other index files or even the configuration file.
 The report provides a breakdown of all the index settings, in particular the entire attribute and field list.
-Prior to 0.9.9-rc2, this command was present in now removed CLI search utility.

 -  ``--dumpconfig FILENAME.sph`` dumps the index definition from the given index header file in (almost) compliant ``sphinx.conf`` file format.
-Added in version 2.0.1-beta.

 -  ``--dumpheader INDEXNAME`` dumps index header by index name with looking up the header path in the configuration file.

 -  ``--dumpdict INDEXNAME`` dumps dictionary.
-This was added in version 2.1.1-beta.

 -  ``--dumpdocids INDEXNAME`` dumps document IDs by index name.
 It takes the data from attribute (.spa) file and therefore requires